stratosphereips/evpn/README.md

     Email body for different messages sent by the manager.

 # Database
-**csvpn** uses an SQLite database to store information about new accounts.
+**evpn** uses an SQLite database to store information about new accounts.
 We consider every new (valid) mail received as a request to create an OpenVPN account or to receive help about its usage, depending on the body of the message.
 The structure of the database is very simple, and it contains one